venkatvi/llm_prep/regression/README.md

 # Regression Models

-Linear and non-linear regression implementations using PyTorch with comprehensive training utilities.
+A comprehensive PyTorch-based regression framework featuring linear and non-linear models with advanced training utilities, TensorBoard integration, and extensive documentation.
+This project provides a complete machine learning pipeline with configurable architectures, multiple optimizers, and professional-grade logging capabilities.

 ## Features